makito013/API_Texo_IT/README.md

+# Backend

+This repository hosts an API built with NestJS and an SQLite database.
+It features automatic data importation, seamlessly integrating information into the database upon application initialization.
+Designed for efficiency and ease of use, the API ensures a streamlined data management experience.

 ## Quick Start

 To run the project and test it quickly, rename the .env.sample file to .env and then execute the command